AAA Editor Notes

 New Orleans Square re-creates the city of a century ago with iron-trellised balconies; narrow, winding streets; sidewalk cafés; and street musicians, but watch out for seedy characters in this idyllic setting.
 Animatronic buccaneers burn and plunder a town in the Pirates of the Caribbean attraction, and the Haunted Mansion is the domain of 999 ghosts who cavort through dark, cobwebbed halls.
 The ghostly manor transforms into Haunted Mansion Holiday during the fall months when Halloween and Christmas collide thanks to Jack Skellington and co. from “The Nightmare Before Christmas.”

-Critter Country is home to Splash Mountain, a hollowed-out log ride through the world of Brer Rabbit, Brer Bear and Brer Fox that ends with a plunge down a five-story waterfall.
-The Many Adventures of Winnie the Pooh is a heartwarming journey with the beloved friends of the Hundred Acre Wood.
+Critter Country is home to The Many Adventures of Winnie the Pooh a heartwarming journey with the beloved friends of the Hundred Acre Wood.
+If you like being on the water, consider joining a 20-passenger canoe ride at Davy Crockett's Explorer Canoes.